-- Before images are shipped from server to client, they optionally can be compressed using one of two compression algorithms: Squirt or Zlib.
-To make the compression more effective, either algorithm can reduce the color resolution of the image before compression.
-The sliders determine the amount of color bits saved.
-Full color resolution is always used during a still render. - Suggested image compression presets are provided for several common network types.
+- Before images are shipped from server to client, they optionally can be compressed using one of the three compression algorithms: Squirt, Zlib or LZ4.
+To make the compression more effective, each algorithm has one or more tunable parameters that let you customize the behavior and target level of compression. - Suggested image compression presets are provided for several common network types.
 When attempting to select the best image compression options, try starting with the presets that best match your connection.

-3.11.5 Parameters for Large Data
+4.9.4 Parameters for Large Data